Xablu/jenkins-course/README.md

 ## Exercise 1

-First install docker, using the install-docker.sh script.
+First install docker, using the install-docker.sh script by running the command "sudo ./install-docker.sh".
-Second run the Jenkins docker container by running docker-compose up .
+Second run the Jenkins docker container by running "docker-compose up ." from the install-jenkins directory.

 ## Exercise 2